jspecify/jspecify/docs/docs/spec.md

     then replace it with the output of [applying][applying operator] `MINUS_NULL` to `Aᵢ`.

-    > The purpose of this part of the subsitution rules is to ensure that non-null
+    > The purpose of this part of the subsitution rule is to ensure that non-null
     > type variables stay non-null during substitution, even if they don't have an
     > explicit `@NonNull` annotation on them.
     >